Orphan (2009 film): Critical response

-Accolades

-This film won the International Feature Length Competition Golden Raven at the 2010 Brussels International Fantastic Film Festival.
-It was also nominated Choice Summer Movie: Drama at the 2009 Teen Choice Awards.

-Controversy

-The film's content, depicting a murderous adoptee, was not well received by adoption groups.
-The controversy caused filmmakers to change a line in one of their trailers from: Melissa Fay Greene of The Daily Beast commented: There is a pro-adoption service message on the DVD, advising viewers to consider adoption.
+The film's content, depicting a murderous adoptee, was not well received by some adoption groups.
+The controversy caused filmmakers to change a line in one of their trailers from: "It must be difficult to love an adopted child as much as your own" to "I don't think Mommy likes me very much".
+Melissa Fay Greene of The Daily Beast commented: "The movie Orphan comes directly from this unexamined place in popular culture.
+Esther's shadowy past includes Eastern Europe; she appears normal and sweet but quickly turns violent and cruel, especially toward her mother.
+These are clichés.
+This is the baggage with which we saddle abandoned, orphaned, or disabled children given a fresh start at family life."

 Prequel

 In February 2020, development of a prequel film was announced, titled Esther, with William Brent Bell signed on as director from a script by David Coggeshall.
 The project will be a joint-venture between eOne and Dark Castle Entertainment and will be distributed by Paramount Pictures under its Players division.
 Alex Mace, Hal Sadoff, Ethan Erwin and James Tomlinson will produce the film, with David Leslie Johnson as an executive producer.
 Production was set to begin summer 2020.
 In October 2020, Julia Stiles said she was about to start working on the film.
 In November, the title was changed to Orphan: First Kill, with Isabelle Fuhrman returning to star in the film.
 The film was released on August 19, 2022.